Can Chickens Eat Popcorn? It’s a common question between most of the chicken raisers.

 Summary

 In summary, can chickens eat popcorn?
 The answer is yes.
-Chicken love popcorn, and also it has nutritional value.
+Chicken love popcorn, and it also has nutritional value.
 However, making popcorn their regular or daily diet would not be best because it lacks various nutrients chicken might need.

 Note that you should give unsweetened and unsalted popcorn to your chicken only because the other types can cause unhealthy conditions for them.
 Also, always give the popped popcorn to chickens to avoid giving the unpopped kernels.